cosmic-hiker/morpheus-framework/morpheus-rules.md

 - **Update tasks.md** (if exists) when completing or discovering tasks
 - **Document decisions** with rationale, not just what was done
 - **Preserve context** across sessions through documentation

+### Structured Updates for .morpheus/context.md
+- When updating `context.md`, I will clearly delineate new additions or changes, perhaps using a "Proposed Update to context.md:" block, making it easier for the human to review before I consider the context officially updated.

 ### Never Do:
 - Proceed when confidence <75% without human input